Sundays at 10 am

 Calls to Action

-The bishops said they are joining with other church leaders and boards and agencies of the United Methodist Church to add strength to the message that "We will no longer remain silent nor complicit but must act now!"
+Promising "this time will be different," five UMC bishops have joined with other church leaders and boards and agencies of the United Methodist Church to add strength to the message that "We will no longer remain silent nor complicit but must act now!"

-As part of the that pledge, through July 16, all United Methodists everywhere are asked to join in prayer at 8:46a.m. and 8:46p.m. for 8 minutes and 46 seconds, the time the officer held his knee on George Floyd's neck.
 "Pray for all persons of color who suffer at the hands of injustice and oppression.
 Pray for our church as we take a stand against racism."
-Click here to read more.

 Connecting Online & Studying at Home